Bloomberg L.P.: Bloomberg New Economy Forum

 Bloomberg New Economy Forum is an invitation-only event for business executives, government officials, and academics.
 The inaugural event was held in 2018 in Singapore.
-In 2019, the annual forum will take place in Beijing, China.
+In 2019, the forum took place in Beijing, China.
+In 2020 the event was held virtually.
+Both the 2021 and 2022 events were held in Singapore.

 The Bloomberg New Economy Forum Community includes leaders from the public and private sectors from around the world.
-2018 participants represented more than $5.36 trillion in market cap and boasted a roster of over 400 delegates from around the world.
-Forum advisory board members include former U.S. Secretary of State Dr. Henry A. Kissinger, former U.S. Secretary of the Treasury Hank Paulson, Vice Premier of China Zeng Peiyan, Bill Gates, Mukesh Ambani, Janet Yellen, Ursula Burns, Gary Cohn, Orit Gadiesh, Walter Isaacson, Yoriko Kawaguchi, Martin Lau, Jorge Paulo Lemann, Jean Liu, Strive Masiyiwa, and more.
-Founding partners of the forum included 3M, ADNOC, Dangote, ExxonMobil, FedEx, HSBC, Hyundai, Mastercard, Microsoft, & Softbank.
+Founding partners of the forum included 3M, ADNOC, Dangote, ExxonMobil, FedEx, HSBC, Hyundai, Mastercard, Microsoft, and Softbank.

+In 2021, the company initiated the Bloomberg New Economy Catalysts program to spotlight the work of changemakers and its impact on the world.

+Bloomberg Línea

+Bloomberg Línea is a partnership launched in 2021 to serve Spanish, Portuguese and English speaking Latino audiences.

+Bloomberg Intelligence

+Bloomberg Intelligence (BI) is Bloomberg's research division.
+It provides data and analytics on global markets.
+It is available exclusively on the Bloomberg Terminal and the Bloomberg Professional App.

 Offices

 Locations

 Bloomberg L.P.'s headquarters is located in 731 Lexington Avenue (informally known as Bloomberg Tower) in Midtown Manhattan, New York City.
 As of 2011, Bloomberg L.P. occupied 900000 sqft of office space at the base of the tower.
-The company's New York offices also include 400000 sqft located at 120 Park Avenue.
+The company's New York offices also include 400000 sqft located at 120 Park Avenue and 924,876 square feet (85,924 m2) located at 919 Third Avenue.
 It maintains offices in 167 locations around the world, including Bloomberg London, its European headquarters.